Online Studies Technical Requirements

-Moody online studies requires you to actively participate in your course work.
+Moody's online studies require you to actively participate in your course work.
 Online students must be highly motivated and disciplined learners who are willing to work independently as well as in a group.

 - Computer Experience